BeepBoopBit/HLInt/Documentation/main.md

 #### Methods

 * `void operator=(SymbolTable const&) = delete`
-    * Deleted assignment operator since the SymbolTable is a sigleton.
+    * Deleted assignment operator since the SymbolTable is a singleton.

 * `static SymbolTable& getInstance(){`
     * Ensures that there's only one instance of the class and returns it.